-Liz brings a combination of outstanding interpersonal skills and academic rigour to her work.
-She quickly establishes rapport with participants and is effective in encouraging real and productive debate and reflection.
+Liz is known for her ability with people, her sharp wit, warmth, insight and academic rigour.
+She quickly establishes rapport with clients and is effective in encouraging real and productive debate and reflection.

 She is perceptive and challenging in her in-depth work with small groups.
 Her analysis, both immediate and written, is insightful and sophisticated.
 Her reporting is succinct and accessible and her feedback to clients is always direct, supportive and constructive.

-Liz is currently a facilitator for the Mary Seacole Programme, part of the NHS Leadership Academy, and also delivers leadership and team development programmes for a number of NHS organisations.
-Other current and recent projects include culture reviews for NHS Trusts, team development for extended primary care teams and OD evaluation projects in the NHS, local and national government and social housing sectors.
+Liz is currently a facilitator for the Mary Seacole Programme, part of the NHS Leadership Academy, and also delivers leadership and team development and OD consultancy across a range of sectors.
+Other current and recent projects include culture reviews and analysis of emerging job roles for NHS Trusts, and OD evaluation projects in the NHS, local and national government.

-Until 2011, Liz was Principal Researcher at Roffey Park Institute.
+Following an early career in marketing and market research, Liz joined Roffey Park Institute as Senior, then Principal Researcher.
 She has published research on employee engagement; the transition of technical and professional experts into leadership roles; success factors in NHS change programmes and the evaluation of organisational development interventions.

-Liz has worked with clients across a range of sectors, including the NHS, local and national government, retail, IT and financial services, charities, housing, insurance, transport, recruitment and the arts.
-She is accredited in the use of Korn Ferry Hay Group’s Leadership Styles and Climate tools and is a member of the International Federation for Action Learning.
+Liz has worked with clients across a range of sectors, including the NHS, local and national government, legal, retail, IT and financial services, charities, housing, insurance, transport, recruitment and the arts.
+She is accredited in the use of Korn Ferry’s Leadership Styles and Climate tools and is a member of the International Federation for Action Learning.